shivendranathmishra/Monte-Carlo-Simulation-RL/README.md

 # Here a baic 3*3 grid example has been solved using monte carlo
 Environment Understanding
-  The robot starts in the top-left corner (position 0,0) Most cells have a -1 penalty
+  \\The robot starts in the top-left corner (position 0,0)
+  \\Most cells have a -1 penalty
-  Bottom-middle cell has a -10 penalty
+  \Bottom-middle cell has a -10 penalty
-  Bottom-right cell has the +10 reward goal
+  \\n Bottom-right cell has the +10 reward goal
-  The task is to find the optimal policy to reach the goal with maximum cumulative reward
+  \n The task is to find the optimal policy to reach the goal with maximum cumulative reward

 # Monte Carlo Methods Implementation
 I've implemented both First-Visit and Every-Visit Monte Carlo methods for this problem: